cloudqubes/cloudqubes.github.io/_posts/2020-02-25-working-with-openstack-api.md

 If authentication is successful Keystone responds with a token in header parameter `X-Subject-Token`.
 This token has to be provided in 'X-Auth-Token' header parameter of subsequent API requests.

-Since the authentication token is very long and incovenient to copy/paste around, let's set an environment variable, and refer that variable in following requests.
+Since the authentication token is very long and incovenient to copy/paste around, let's save the value to an environment variable, and refer that in following requests.

 {% highlight shell %}
 export OS_TOKEN="<authentication token>"
 {% endhighlight %}

-## Service catalog
+## Service Discovery

-The response body for the [scoped authorization][scoped] also includes a service catalog, which is the list of authorized URLs for the particular user.
+Service discovery feature ease the work of maintaining the endpoint information at the client application, by providing a service catalog at the time of authentication.
+The service catalog is an array of endpoints, which are authorized for a particular client.

+A service catalog will be always provided in the response of [authentication with scoped authorization][scoped].
+It is recommended for the client applications to use this catalog instead of hardcoding the URLs.of individual services.

 # Nova

-[Nova API] can be used to execute all activities related to VMs.
+All VM related actions can be accomplished via [Nova API].

-List VMs:
+List VMs.
 {% highlight shell %}
 curl -i -X GET http://10.10.10.5/compute/v2.1/servers -H "Accept:application/json" -H "Content-Type:application/json" -H "X-Auth-Token: $OS_TOKEN"
 {% endhighlight %}

-Create VM:
+Create VM.
 {% highlight shell %}
 curl -i -X POST http://10.10.10.5/compute/v2.1/servers -H "Accept:application/json" -H "Content-Type:application/json" -H "X-Auth-Token: $OS_TOKEN" -d '
 {